MauroZn/MATFbkExam_BaseProject/README.md

     sudo docker build -t shop-eureka-server -f Dockerfile . sudo docker build -t shop-gateway -f Dockerfile .

-#### Create a docker-compose.yml in the main folder where all the components (server, client, catalog, etc..) are.
+#### Create a docker-compose.yml in the main folder where all the components are located (server, client, catalog, etc..).
-#### Move into this folder, where the docker-compose.yml is, in the terminal and run this command:
+#### From the terminal move into it, where the docker-compose.yml is, and run this command:

     sudo docker compose up

+> [!IMPORTANT]
+> **To speed up all this process, after creating each Dockerfile, you can directly use docker-compose and skip the docker build part:**

+    sudo docker compose up --build

 ### Useful Commands